 - Once you get the flu you are immune, right?
 Nope, it is a viral infection and can mutate each and every year.
 (Best Health – Influenza)

 So, what’s my take away?
 At least for now, I will continue to get the flu shot.
-Later if new research arises, I might be more convinced, but after a decade of not getting the flu in any form, I think I will stick with the shot.
-I also have a compromised immune system so in my opinion, it makes sense for me to do so.
+If later new research arises, I might be more convinced not to get it, but after a decade of not getting the flu in any form, I think I will stick with the shot.
+I also have a compromised immune system due to medication I take, so in my opinion, it makes sense for me.
 However, I do understand why others choose not to.